Home

 Q. I have a cylinder with stored hot water and a loft tank, however the pressure at my shower head is poor.
 Can I do anything about this?

-A. The pressure at which the hot water leaves a vented storage cylinder is directly related to the height of the loft tank (header tank) above the cylinder, or, more importantly, the height of the loft tank above the outlet point (for example, the shower head) will determine the pressure at that point.
+A. The pressure at which the hot water leaves a vented storage cylinder is directly related to the height of the loft tank (header tank) above the cylinder, or, more importantly, the height of the loft tank above the outlet point (e.g. the shower head) will determine the pressure at that point.
 The greater the distance the greater the pressure.
 Make sure there is a good head of water.
+If you are technically minded, a 33ft (10m) head of water will produce 1 bar of pressure.

 There are only a couple of things you can do to improve performance: